You can apply for a Tier 4 (General) student visa to study in the UK if you’re 16 or over and you:

 - apply to extend your stay

-You may also be able to do other work during your stay in the UK, depending on what level of course you’re doing and what kind of sponsor you have.
+- work in most jobs - depending on what level your course is and what kind of sponsor you have

 - get public funds

-- work as professional sportsperson, including a sports coach
+- work in certain jobs, eg professional sportsperson or sports coach

-Read the full guidance to find out how long you might be able to stay and what you can and can’t do - this will depend on your course of study.
+Read the full guidance to find out how long you might be able to stay and what you can and can’t do.